 If the Commonwealth proves the defendant assaulted the alleged victim, it then must prove that the defendant intended to kill the alleged victim.
 Absent a statement from the defendant about his or her motive, the defendant’s intent is often difficult for the Commonwealth to prove.

 All of the Common Defenses and Defense Strategies for simple assault are available in assault with intent to murder or kill cases.
-Assault cases can be defended in a variety of ways by a Middlesex County assault with intent to murder or kill lawyer.
+Assault cases can be defended in a variety of ways by a Concord assault with intent to murder or kill lawyer.

 The assistant district attorney is required to prove beyond a reasonable doubt that the defendant purposely committed an assault.
 If the defendant didn’t intend for the alleged victim to believe she was about to be assaulted, then the defendant cannot be convicted.
 An “accident” is an event that was not expected and not intended or planned by the defendant.